Site icon All Seasons Landscaping & Lawn Care

 Is it possible to aerate too much?

-Over-aeration can stress the grass and soil.
-Most lawns only need aeration once or twice per year.
+Yes.
+Over-aerating can damage roots.
+Most lawns only need aeration once or twice per year, depending on soil and usage.

 Should I fertilize after aeration?